NullMode/nullmode.github.io/source/_posts/2015-03-17-36-core-aws-john.markdown

 ### Benchmarks

-Benchmarking is simple enough with hatchet using the `--benchmark` or `-b` option.
+Benchmarking is simple enough with hashcat using the `--benchmark` or `-b` option.
 Here's the output (it's a bit long):

 	./hashcat-cli64.bin